-Whitestone Research (a private market research organization) indicates that expenditures for maintenance and repairs over a building's life exceed replacement costs for most building types and configurations including office buildings.
+Whitestone Research (a private market research organization) indicates that expenditures for maintenance and repairs over a building's life exceed replacement costs for most building types and configurations, including multifamily apartment buildings.

-The predominant categories of maintenance and repair activities for mid- to high-rise office buildings are, first, mechanical systems, followed by electrical systems, interior finishes, conveying systems, and plumbing systems.
-For low-rise buildings roofing takes precedence over conveying systems.
+The predominant categories of maintenance and repair activities for mid- to high-rise apartment buildings are, first, plumbing systems, followed by interior finishes, interior construction, and mechanical systems.
 All these activities offer opportunities for integration with incremental seismic rehabilitation work.

 The timing of the work is also highly predictable.
-The top 8 years of expense account for about 55% of building replacement.
-With regularity, years 10, 15, 20, 25, 30, 40, 45 and year 50 are the highest expense years, roughly peaking in year 30, with year 30 incurring about 10% of replacement costs for outsourced repair and renovation expenses.
+The top 5 years of expense account for about 45% of building replacement.
+With regularity, years 20, 25, 30, 40, and 50 are the highest expense years, with expenditures peaking in years 25 and 50, which each incur about 17-19% of replacement costs for outsourced repair and renovation expenses.

-These patterns suggest significant opportunity (and tendency) to implement strategies like incremental rehabilitation at specific points over the service life of an office building.
+These patterns suggest significant opportunity (and tendency) to implement strategies like incremental rehabilitation at specific points over the service life of a multifamily apartment building.
 They also imply specific target periods when the strategies could most likely be considered and implemented.
 Building age becomes a very important characteristic for incremental seismic rehabilitation.